0x646e78/vagrant-k8s/README.md

 ### Networking:

-This creates the pod network as 172.16.10.0/24.
+The pod network cidr is created as 172.16.10.0/24.
 Update provision-master.sh if this is a routable network from your host machine.

 [parallels-bug]: https://github.com/Parallels/vagrant-parallels/issues/357